The 7 Best Nail Hole Fillers for MDF and Wood Trim

 While both these terms are interchangeably used in place of one another, wood filler and wood putty are different.

-A wood filler is created with chemicals such as latex, clay, lacquer, epoxy, or polyurethane.
-These are mostly water-based and great due to their malleability.
+A wood filler is mostly water-based and great due to its malleability.
+But some of them are also created with chemicals such as latex, clay, lacquer, epoxy, or polyurethane.

 One of the advantages of using wood fillers for nail holes is that it is a firmer compound that sets in extremely fast and allows you to sand or stain the product.
-And the best part about using wood fillers is that their cure time doesn’t exceed ten minutes.
+The best part is that their cure time doesn’t exceed ten minutes.

 Wood putty, on the other hand, is obtained with a mix between calcium carbonate and an oil-based compound.
 It is meant to be used only with oil-based finishes, meaning that it isn’t as malleable as wood fillers are.